wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 	EmitterChain ChainID // <-- NEW

 	// EmitterAddress of the contract that emitted the message.
 Set by
-	// the guardian node according to protocol metadata.
+	// the core contract and read by guardian node according to protocol
+	// metadata.
 	EmitterAddress Address // <-- NEW

 	// Sequence number of the message.
 Automatically set and